NoamRa/alpha-badger/README.md

 - Start with cloning the repo and `npm install`
 - At the moment it's best to run `npm start` after each change
-- There's also `npm run develop` with will watch files, but only works on renderer side of the app
 - Use `npm run checks` to see everything is in order. (or individually run `typecheck` or `lint`.
 No tests yet...)

 ## Release process